lrydzkowski/Lexica/README.md

 ### Database

-Lexica save into SQLite database information about each user's answer.
+Lexica saves into SQLite database information about each user's answer.
 Database is stored in lexica.db file which can be found in the main application folder.

 There is only one table in database: